Shark kills one person, injures another in Australia

 The man, who left a wife and young daughter, lost "a number of limbs" and his surfboard was broken in two, police said.

-Australia's oceans are teeming with sharks, with great whites topping the list of species that might fatally attack a human.
+Australia's oceans are teeming with sharks, with great whites topping the list of species that might fatally chomp a human.

+Though still relatively rare, fatal attacks do appear to be on the rise with 56 reported deaths in the 25 years to 2025 compared to 27 deaths in the previous quarter-century.

 Undeterred, Australians flock to the sea in huge numbers -- with a 2024 survey showing nearly two-thirds of the population made a total of 650 million coastal visits in a single year.

-How best to protect people from sharks is a sensitive topic in Australia.
+How best to protect people from sharks is a touchy topic in Australia.

 Authorities have adopted a multi-layered approach -- deploying drones, fixing acoustic trackers to sharks so they can be detected by listening buoys near popular beaches, alerting people in real time with a mobile app and stringing up old-fashioned nets.